Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Methodology

-\textbf{Distance context.} We utilize the distance information of the current state $t$.
-Firstly, we employ $d^t_{\text{source}}$, which represents the current tour length of the active agent from the depot.
-Secondly, we utilize $d^t_{\text{target}}$, which denotes the maximum distance between the depot and the remaining unvisited cities.
-Subsequently, we form $\bm{h}_{\text{distance}} = g(d^t_{\text{source}} \oplus d^t_{\text{target}})$, where $g:\mathbb{R}^2 \rightarrow \mathbb{R}^{D}$ is a linear projection.
+\item \textbf{Distance context $\bm{h}^{\text{dist}}_t \in \mathbb{R}^{D}$:} \recheck{We make use of dynamic changes in the agent's tour length and the distance of remaining cities from the depot at the current step $t$}.
+Firstly, we employ $d_t^{\text{source}}$, which represents the current tour length of the active agent.
+Secondly, we utilize $d_t^{\text{target}}$, which denotes the maximum distance between the depot and the remaining unvisited cities.
+Subsequently, we form $\bm{h}^{\text{dist}}_t = g_{\text{dist}}(d_t^{\text{source}} \oplus d_t^{\text{target}})$, where $g_{\text{dist}}:\mathbb{R}^2 \rightarrow \mathbb{R}^{D}$ is a linear projection.
 This information holds significant importance in terms of the equity of tour length among agents in the min-max routing problem.
-The context prompts the decoders to consider the agent's current tour length and remaining tasks, aiding in the decision-making process of whether to stop visiting (i.e., return to the depot) or continue the tour while considering the min-max tour length.
+The context prompts the decoders to consider the agent's current tour length and remaining tasks, aiding in the decision-making process of whether to stop visiting (i.e., return to the depot) or continue the tour while considering the min-max tour length. \end{itemize}